IntBio-UCD/parent_pops_common-gardens/scripts/Climate_PCAs_AllYear.md

 -   Save linear model results

--   Should use this code to check the significance of the PCA: <https://github.com/StatQuest/pca_demo/blob/master/pca_demo.R>
+-   Check the significance of the PCA

     -   Remember this paper: Björklund, M. 2019.
 Be careful with your principal components.
 Evolution 73: 2151--2158.

 # Climate PCAs for Full "Water" Year

 ## Load necessary libraries